Geoff Cox BA MA PhD

 05/2003 Anti-Globalica: artistic and conceptual tensions in the new world disorder symposium, introduction, co-chair and co-organiser (with Joasia Krysa), as part of Globalica, WRO Biennale, Wroclaw, Poland (including catalogue and Polish Television) [Review ‘Locality, Locality, Locality’ by Esther Leslie in Radical Philosophy 121 Sept/Oct 2003] (speakers: Andreas Broeckmann, Adam Chmielewski, Esther Leslie, Monica Narula, Zoran Pantelic, James Stevens, CUKT).

-1994 In the Wake of Photography, organised seminar series on new media, at London Arts Board, for Camerawork, London E2 (speakers: David Bate, John Carson, Susan Collins, Andy Darley, Richard Layzell, Marysia Lewandowska, Simon Schofield, Valerie Walkerdine, Richard Wright).
+1994 In the Wake of Photography, organised seminar series, at London Arts Board, for Camerawork, London E2 (speakers: David Bate, John Carson, Susan Collins, Andy Darley, Richard Layzell, Marysia Lewandowska, Simon Schofield, Valerie Walkerdine, Richard Wright).

 06/2018 Presentation and participation in CSNI Summer School (Centre for Study of Networked Image, London South Bank University), Jerwood Space, London.